DukeAPO/dukeapo-client/README.md

 `brew install yarn` (that's why we got homebrew)

+Now use Yarn to install all of our dependencies:

+`yarn install`

 ### Node

 You'll also need **Node**, which runs our project.
 Just google "install node" and download the appropriate version (should just be the latest Mac one)